 There are several factors that can help protect against hypertension.
 But when the potassium to sodium ratio of your diet is poor, these factors are of little help.
 Some recent posts (1, 2) discussed how normally protective fruits and vegetables can be made to fail by a poor potassium sodium ratio in the diet.
 Adding salt by pickling the fruit or vegetable ruins its benefits.

-Exercise and leanness are usually felt to prevent hypertension.
+Exercise and leanness are considered protective.
+They are felt to prevent hypertension.
 But they too can be undermined by a poor dietary ratio of potassium to sodium.

 An Old Classic

-A recent article (3) brought back memories of a classic article (4) from 1981.
+A recent article (3) is pertinent to a classic article (4) from 1981.
 This spring there was an article (3) concerning hypertension in Yazd.
-This is an urban center close to a rural area in Iran that had a high incidence of hypertension in a 1981 report.
+Yazd is an urban center close to a rural area in Iran in which the Qash'qai live.
+The Qash'qai had a high incidence of hypertension in a 1981 report.

 Exercise and leanness usually protect against hypertension.
 They are associated with lower blood pressure.
 However, if the basic principle of having a high potassium to sodium ratio in your food is not followed, you will still have a strong chance of developing hypertension.

 Exercise And Leanness Are Not Enough

 In the 1981 report (4) researchers discussed how blood pressure in the Qash'qai went up with age the same as in a typical urban Western society.
 The Qash'qai however were nomads who remained lean throughout their life, traveling great distances on foot while shepherding their herds of sheep and goats.
 Even so, they had an incidence of hypertension of over 20%.